 Digestion of carbohydrates

 As mentioned earlier, the digestion of carbohydrates begins in the mouth.
 However, the acidic gastric pH in the stomach eliminates the effect of salivary amylase, which becomes inactive once the food reaches the stomach.

 The remaining starch is cleaved into maltose, maltotriose, and α-dextrins by pancreatic amylase, an enzyme in pancreatic juice that is activated in the small intestine.
 A brush border enzyme, α-dextrinase, acts on the resulting α-dextrins by splitting off a glucose unit each time starch is separated into small fragments.

 Carbohydrate digestion ends with the production of monosaccharides, which are subsequently absorbed by the body.

-We take in three disaccharide molecules via our food: sucrose (beet sugar), lactose (the sugar found in milk) and maltose (malt sugar).
+Three disaccharide molecules are supplied by food: sucrose (beet sugar), lactose (the sugar found in milk), and maltose (malt sugar).

 - Brush border enzymes digest disaccharides to monosaccharides